Sidbi, Google tie-up to support MSMEs | Business

 - India

-Small Industries Development Bank of India (Sidbi) Thursday said it has entered into a partnership with Google India Pvt Ltd (GIPL) for piloting a social impact lending programme with financial assistance up to Rs 1 crore at subsidised interest rates to MSMEs.
+Small Industries Development Bank of India (Sidbi) Thursday said it has entered into a partnership with Google India Pvt Ltd (GIPL) for piloting a social impact lending program with financial assistance up to Rs 1 crore at competitive interest rates to MSMEs.

 This partnership with GIPL brings a corpus of USD 15 million (around Rs 110 crore) to micro, small and medium enterprises (MSMEs) as a crisis response related to COVID-19, Sidbi said in a release.

-Under it, a loan programme targeted at micro enterprises (having turnover up to Rs 5 crore), with loan sizes ranging between Rs 25 lakh to Rs 1 crore, is being implemented by Sidbi, the release said.
+Under it, a loan program targeted at micro-enterprises (having turnover up to Rs 5 crore), with loan sizes ranging between Rs 25 lakh to Rs 1 crore, is being implemented by Sidbi, the release said.

-Google India Vice President and Country Manager Sanjay Gupta said, “In joining hands with Sidbi, which has a deep understanding of the growth needs of this large and dispersed ecosystem, we are pleased to expand our support to these enterprises.”
-Major focus under the programme shall be on enterprises run by women entrepreneurs, with suitable interest rate concession also envisaged for such enterprises, the release said.
+Google India Vice President and Country Manager Sanjay Gupta said, "In joining hands with Sidbi, which has a deep understanding of the growing needs of this large and dispersed ecosystem, we are pleased to expand our support to these enterprises."
+Major focus under the program shall be on enterprises run by women entrepreneurs, with suitable interest rate concession also envisaged for such enterprises, the release said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)